imagej/imagej.github.io/_pages/plugins/reconstruct-reader.md

 Contact
 -------

-The author of this plugin is {% include person content='Lindsey' %}
+The author of this plugin is {%- include person id='larrylindsey' -%}

 ------------------------------------------------------------------------